 Working with chemists or chemical engineers, technicians often help companies with research and development.
 They assist with laboratory experiments and collect results that will then be used to create new products and processes.
 Or, in pharmaceutical or chemical plants, they may monitor the production process, the BLS says.

-What jobs have you seen that pay well and only require two years or less of college or training?
+What jobs have you seen that have easy degrees with high pay and only require two years or less of college or training?
 Tell us in a comment below or at Money Talks News on Facebook.